Whey Protein vs. Casein (Which is Best for You?)

 This is why many fitness enthusiasts and bodybuilders opt for casein before bedtime or during prolonged periods between meals.
 (2)

-What's the Difference Between Whey Protein & Casein?
+What's the Difference Between Casein and Whey Protein

 The critical differences between whey protein and casein are in absorption rate, muscle-building benefits, and amino acid profiles.